 Certificates of deposit (CDs) are one of the "old standbys" in banking because they're a simple way to save money.
-Deposits are also insured by the Federal Deposit Insurance Corporation (FDIC) to the maximum allowed by law when you choose an FDIC-member bank such as Ally Bank.
-But their simplicity sometimes belies sophistication when you begin to understand the power of a CD ladder strategy.
+Plus, CD deposits (and all deposits) are insured by the Federal Deposit Insurance Corporation (FDIC) to the maximum allowed by law when you choose a member bank like Ally Bank.
+A great way to get the most out of your CD savings strategy is to build a CD ladder.

 - $2,000 in a five-year CD

 Once your first CD (the one-year CD in the example above) reaches maturity, you can take the money plus interest earned and open a new five-year CD.
 If you continue doing this as each CD reaches maturity, you'll always be no more than a year away from having a CD maturing on the next "rung" of your CD ladder.
 You can adapt the idea using different amounts and different maturities—all to achieve your own goals.

 Using a CD ladder has a few advantages:

 - If CD interest rates rise, a CD ladder can be one way to make sure you can take advantage of the trend.
 Without a CD ladder, your money might be tied up in a longer-term CD that earns a lower interest rate.

 - If CD interest rates fall, and you'd rather put your money elsewhere, that shorter window to maturity can come in handy.

 - If you want to create a stream of income, you might withdraw only the interest you earn as you reach each rung of your CD ladder, putting the rest into another CD.